H0n3y-To4st/H0n3y-To4st/README.md

 - 🌱 I’m currently learning **back end development**

-- 🤝 I’m looking for help with **entering the world of DevOps and Software Engineering**
+- 🤝 I’m looking for help with **entering the world of Software Engineering**

 - 📫 How to reach me **ismahhussain@hotmail.co.uk**